-At River Oaks Dental, our Oakville dentists are practitioners of varied oral surgeries that treat dental issues and improve oral health.
+At River Oaks Dental, our Oakville dentists perform oral surgeries that treat dental issues and help improve oral health.

 While we always use the least invasive treatment possible for a given dental problem, in some cases, less invasive treatment options are simply not sufficient and oral surgery is required.

 Oral surgery is used to treat defects of the hard and soft tissues of the face, mouth, teeth and jaws, as well as any traumatic injuries, or oral health conditions which require surgical repair.

 As part of the process to replace missing teeth and restore your smile, dentists can place a dental implant.
 This small titanium screw works similarly to a natural tooth root.
 Together with a tooth replacement such as a bridge or crown, a dental implant looks and feels much like a natural tooth.
 An implant can help improve the ability to chew.

 During a gum graft, tissue is taken from the roof of the mouth and transplanted onto another area of the gums.
 A gum graft can help to cover exposed tooth roots, repair receding gums, and reduce any associated symptoms.
 Gum grafts can be liberating for patients suffering from severe tooth sensitivity or inevitable tooth loss.